Jahia/OSGi-modules-samples/choicelist-samples/README.md

 - Activate the module on a site
 - Create a testChoiceList component

 This ChoiceListInitializer takes its values from a configuration file.
-You can add a file `org.foo.modules.actions.SimpleChoiceListInitializer-xxx.cfg` to create a new set of values.
+You can add a file `org.foo.modules.choicelists.SimpleChoiceListInitializer-xxx.cfg` to create a new set of values.